cloudflare/cloudflare-docs-engine/src/content/runtime-apis/kv.md

 Finally, you can [write data via the API](https://api.cloudflare.com/#workers-kv-namespace-write-key-value-pair).

-Due to the eventually consistent nature of Workers KV, it's a common pattern to write data via Wrangler or the API, but read the data from within a worker.
+Due to the eventually consistent nature of Workers KV, it’s a common pattern to write data via Wrangler or the API, but read the data from within a worker.

 #### Writing data in bulk